vackosar/vackosar.github.io/_drafts/2024-02-11-bellman-and-q-transformer.md

 ## Modelling Q-Function and Training It
 Instead of model-free tabulation, that is very data-intensive, we can model the Q-function to interpolate the table using less than full data.
 Temporal difference learning (TD-learning) is related to Q-learning, but instead of just updating the Q-value of a single state, we also update the previous ancestral states.
+The method is called temporal difference because of the difference between current estimate, and one-lookahead estimate based on future state Q-function values.

 For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) is used for modeling the Q-function and TD-learning is used for offline training.